wp-plugins/all-in-one-wpml-crowdfunding-campaigns/readme.txt

 == Changelog ==

+= 1.1.1 - 2 July, 2015 =

+* Fix bug that causes campaign in view to be counted twice in multi-language campaign calculation.

 = 1.1.0 - 23 June, 2015 =

 * Updated for compatibility with the latest version of Appthemer Crowdfunding.